 🏁 Final Thoughts

 TradingView is the best overall stock analysis and trading software, perfect for beginner and experienced traders, with a vibrant community and excellent charts, backtesting, scanning, and screening globally.
 The rating section shows that TradingView equals or beats StockCharts in every category.
 The key reason to go for StockCharts would be to access its market commentary from leading technical analysts and watch StockCharts TV videos.

 If you need real-time news, the best backtesting, and stock chart indicators, I recommend MetaStock.
-If you seek to build long-term value, income, and growth portfolios, then Stock Rover is the best software.
+Stock Rover is the best software to build long-term value, income, and growth portfolios.
 Finally, if you want to use the power of AI for short-term day trading, then Trade Ideas is the best choice.